I didn't remember to look for it until I have four minutes or one minute left.

 Now, Carney said this.

-Press Secretary Jay Carney questioned the magazine's judgment after publishing images of Muhammad naked.
+Press Secretary Jay Carney questioned the magazine's judgment after publishing images of Muhammad Naked.

 Obviously, we have questions about the judgment of publishing something like this.

-He said this in September of 2012, right after the Benghazi attacks, when the White House was in full cave in mode.
+He said this in September of 2012, right after the Benghazi attacks when the White House was in full cave-in mode.

 Hey, you guys, because bad things could happen to you.

-When we were caving big time.
+That was right after Benghazi when we were caving big time.

 More telephone calls when we come back.

-Going back deep, folks, audio sound bites archive, we've got it.
+Going back deep, folks, audio soundbites archive.

-Hey, the French government has decided to temporarily close their embassies and their screws in several Muslim countries after a satirical weekly, Charles Ebdu published cartoons mocking the Prophet Muhammad.
+Jay Carney, September 19th, 2012, shortly after Benghazi, unidentified reporters: hey, the French government has decided to temporarily close their embassies and their screws in several Muslim countries after a satirical weekly Charles Ibdu published cartoons mocking the Prophet Muhammad.

 We are aware that a French magazine published cartoons featuring a figure resembling the Prophet Muhammad, and obviously we have questions about the judgment of publishing something like this.